jonas-schulz35/Project-Flat-and-Schools/README.md

 We find out that the distance to school on a one kilometer radius has a significant influence on the price per square meter as well as on the rent per square meter.
-The price per squaremter is in both cases related to the characteristica of the apartments.

 <img src="figures/crossbar_buy.png" style="width:50.0%;height:50.0%"